aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/8-performance-tests/README.md

 ```

-- Monitor the throughput for a few seconds then exit nload by using Ctrl+Z.
+- Monitor throughput and operations per second using the CloudWatch dashboard you created earlier.
-- How long did it take to generate 64 GiB of data?
+- How long did it take to generate 128 GiB of data?
 - Calculate the average throughput for this test?